 6.)
 Letting your employees hang out to dry

 Training.
 It’s a word employees hate to hear and managers hate to say.
 But, as Phibbs states, “Your job isn’t to be the owner.
 Your job is to manage and train your people so they sell better than you, consistently delighting and surprising your customers.”
 Turnover is a huge problem for small businesses.
 In order for your employees to invest their energy in your business, you have to invest time in them.
-Read Training Changes Everything to learn some tips for creating a stronger sales staff.
+Learn some tips for creating a stronger sales staff here.
 After all, if you encourage and train your staff, you will have less turnover and ultimately will do less training.
 It’s a win-win for everyone.
 In addition, proper training makes your business “competitor-proof” according to Phibbs.

 7.)
 Unwillingness to change

 When was the last time you made a really big change in the way you do business?
 Have you moved to a better location?
 What about firing the sales people who aren’t working and finding the ones who do?
 What about upgrading your POS system to give yourself the freedom to manage your store from anywhere.
 (That was a shameless plug for SimpleConsign, by the way.)
 Phibbs says, “Many small businesses close because at some point the owner didn’t get enough leverage on themselves to change.”
 He goes on to explain that “Leveraging is associating your lack of action to the pain of the repossession of your car, the loss of your marriage or the stigma of closing your family business.”
 In other words, a business owner who won’t recognize change as the way to obtain a successful business, often winds up losing the business.